 Ultimately, as you can see, there are a lot of variables at play in valuing these cases.
 There is no calculator or formula to compute how much money you can expect in a settlement.
 But we can learn more about the range of settlements and the links below help you find the answers you are trying to find.

 - The Degenerative Disc Problem (and how to solve it)

 More Case Value Information

 But favorable settlements and jury verdicts can be had in many cases with preexisting injuries.
 Ultimately, the law in Maryland is that your compensation should be the difference between your condition before the crash and your condition after, assuming the accident caused the change in the condition.
 Common sense is on our side here, too, right?
 If you did not have pain before the accident and you have pain after the accident, it is not too difficult to add two and two together.

 So how do you win these cases?
-The key is having an attorney and a doctor who can articulate the difference between your problems and treatment before the accident and your current condition.
+The key is having an attorney and doctors who can articulate the difference between your problems and treatment before the accident and your current condition.
 If the crash trauma did not cause a change in your condition, your chances of getting a favorable settlement are slim.
 If, on the other hand, there is a clear change in your injuries from before the wreck, the likelihood of a good settlement is quite high.

 That said, these are the types of cases insurance companies want to fight.
 Most of our cases settle before we ever file a lawsuit.
 Is this true with our back injury case with pre-existing injuries?
 No. We usually have to slug it out with them for at least a while to get fair value or better.Contact Us